storyprotocol/documentation/docs/Story Network (L1)/become-a-validator.md

 > Before migrating your validator node to a new machine, make sure the current node is fully shut down.
 Attempting to restore an active validator could result in "double signing," a critical error that may lead to the slashing of your delegated shares.

 1. Begin by configuring a new environment for your validator.
 Ensure that the new full node is fully synced to the latest block on the network.
 2. To avoid accidental double-signing, it’s essential to fully shut down the original validator node before activating the new instance.
 We recommend deleting the Story service file to prevent it from automatically restarting after a system reboot.
-Additionally, back up your `priv_validator_key.json` file and remove it from the current server running the active validator.
+Additionally, back up both `priv_validator_key.json` and `priv_validator_state.json` and remove it from the current server running the active validator.
 Skipping these steps could result in missed blocks or other penalties.

 ```bash
 # Step 1: Stop the original validator node